-With the Crown Vic’s being mass produced and mass used, there are tons of replacement parts available for them.
+With the Crown Vic’s being mass produced and widley used, there are tons of replacement parts available for them.

-Naturally, with the QA1 system, everything is 100% new, clean, and ready to bolt in - no replacements needed.
-Another point is that the QA1 system has a factory warranty, where most likely that used Crown Vic setup doesn’t.
+Naturally, with the QA1 system, everything is 100% new, clean and ready to bolt in - no replacements needed.
+Another point is that the QA1 system has a factory warranty, while that used Crown Vic setup most likely doesn’t.

 For the other pieces, we make those in-house in Minnesota and we are only a phone call or click away.

-At first glance, the Crown Vic setup will be a lower initial cost.
+At first glance, the Crown Vic setup will be a lower initial price.
 But, if you’re not a fabricator, you’ll have costs associated with getting this unit under your truck.
-Then once you’ve inspected the unit you might have to replace a leaky rack, blown-out bushing, or rusty rotors.
+Once you’ve inspected the unit you might have to replace a leaky rack, blown-out bushing, or rusty rotors.